by Marcelle Pick, OB/GYN NP

 Antihistamines.
 Brand names: Atarax, Benadryl.
 These mild sedatives can be used to calm periodic anxiety.
 They are used off label when used in this way.

 Azaspirones.
 Brand name: BuSpar.
 This medication is utilized in the therapy of generalized anxiety disorder.
 It reportedly has fewer negative effects than the benzodiazepines and will not worsen the effects of alcohol.
 It works steadily for the duration of a period of two to four weeks and it should be stopped gradually and steadily.

 Benzodiazepines.
 Brand names: Ativan, Centrax, Dalmane, Klonopin, Librium, Paxipam, Restoril, Serax, Tranxene, Valium, Xanax.
 These medications are used to treat panic disorder, generalized anxiety disorder,and social phobia.
 They’re quite habit-forming, thus, long-term use is not encouraged, because of the addiction tendencies, which can result in dependency and withdrawal reactions when stopped.
 You should never suddenly stop taking these medications if you have been taking them for more than two weeks; It is suggested that you always taper off slowly and gradually.
 These medications preferably should be taken with appropriate supervision by a health-related professional.
 Side effects include drowsiness, dizziness, headache, and nausea.
 Don’t mix along with other medication without talking about potential hazards together with your health care provider.
 Be careful when operating machinery or heavy equipment if you are taking these prescriptions.

-For additional info on slight to moderate anxiety, as well as on natural techniques to alleviate both severe and generalized anxiety, read our article on chronic anxiety.
+For additional info on slight to moderate anxiety, as well as on natural techniques to alleviate both severe and generalized anxiety, read our other articles about this topic.